 Writing and Language

 The writing section of the SAT tests your ability to understand and apply grammar rules and English language conventions to both sentences and paragraphs.
 For this section, you will be asked to improve sentences (in terms of grammar and structure), identify errors in sentences (grammar and usage) and to improve paragraphs (organization and revision), all in the context of long passages.
-You can read a complete breakdown of this section over at College Board’s website.
+You can read a complete breakdown of this section here.

 The more familiar you are with English grammar rules, the easier this section will be for you.
 Additionally, the more experience you have writing and revising, the easier it will be for you to tackle these questions quickly.